-Interrupt-Acknowledge Cycle.
-After receiving an interrupt-request signal from an SIO $\overline{(INT)}$ pulled Low), the Z80 CPU sends an interrupt-acknowledge sequence, $\overline{M1}$ Low and \overline{IORQ} Low, a few cycles later (Figure 17).
+After receiving an interrupt-request signal from an SIO (INT pulled Low), the Z80 CPU sends an interrupt-acknowledge sequence (M1 Low, and IORQ Low a few cycles later) as in figure 18.

 The SIO contains an internal daisy-chained interrupt structure for prioritizing nested interrupts for the various functions of its two channels, and this structure can be used within an external user-defined daisy chain that prioritizes several peripheral circuits.